 Our association started at the stables ‘Sonniushof’ with one single lesson every week, namely on Wednesday from 19 ‘o clock until 20 ‘o clock.
 Currently, Concorde members are still riding in this lesson.
 However, we have expanded towards several weekly dressage lessons and even one monthly jumping lesson.
 While Concorde has started with a small group of members, we have grown towards a group of 45 members and approximately 30 contributors.
 Contributors have been member of Concorde in the past and still enjoy Concorde so much that they still attend our activities and some even kept riding within our lessons.

-Concorde: where did our name came from?
+Concorde: where did our name come from?

 E.S.R.V.
 Concorde was named after the famous KWPN stallion who was bred at our stable: Sonniushof.
 This stallion was born in 1984 as a son of Voltaire and Flyer.
 Olympic Concorde won with Jos Lansink among other things the Big Price of Nordrhein-Westfalen at Aken.
 They also became champion of the Netherlands in 1994.